whisperity/CodeChecker/docs/web/user_guide.md

                          [--verbose {info,debug,debug_analyzer}]
                          [file/folder [file/folder ...]]

-Store the results from one or more 'codechecker-analyze' result files in a database.
+Store the results from one or more 'CodeChecker analyze' result files in a database.

 positional arguments: